 Try this 5,4,3,2,1 exercise to ground yourself in the present moment (as shared by Elizabeth Gilbert on Instagram).
 Look at your current surroundings: Name 5 things you can see, 4 things you can hear, 3 things you can feel, 2 things you can smell, and 1 thing you can taste.
 This helps you to be in the present moment.

 I keep watching (and re-watching!) the video of this chatty otter who nods off to sleep when his human combs his fur and the videos of the penguins walking around in Chicago’s Shedd Aquarium looking at all the fishtanks while there are no human guests due to the coronavirus.
-Finally, check out this classic oldie from 2011 “Bath Time for Baby Sloths” as well as @weratedogs on Instagram — you’re welcome!
+Finally, check out this classic oldie from 2011 “Bath Time for Baby Sloths” as well as @weratedogs on Instagram.
+You’re welcome!

-I’m checking out the Monterey Bay Aquarium’s underwater kelp forest cam and Antelope Valley’s California Poppy Reserve’s live cam of this year’s super bloom and watching the waves crash on the Malibu Beach and searching for whales out in the ocean.
+I’m checking out the Monterey Bay Aquarium’s underwater kelp forest cam and Antelope Valley’s California Poppy Reserve’s live cam of this year’s wildflower bloom and watching the waves crash on the Malibu Beach and searching for whales out in the ocean.

 There are so many great online yoga programs.
 From Yoga With Adrienne to LIVESTRONG’s Stronger workouts to Beachbody’s Barre Blend at-home barre/pilates fusion program, YouTube and Vimeo have something for everyone’s workout style and current mood.